 I was importing some videos of IOL retrieval surgery and IOL implantation with Gortex suture fixation.
 I decided to put it into iMovie trailers and here's a quickie trailer for y'all to enjoy. https://vimeo.com/349211349

 Hello and welcome!
 We come together to learn, discuss and teach ever evolving and improving skills in diagnosing and treating retina and vitreous diseases of the eye for the betterment of our patients.
-Meetings times and locations are announced in the "Events" pages.
-The Images/Video categories will have links to YouTube videos, Vimeo videos and … Continue reading Welcome to NCRC
+Due to the pandemic, we are doing the meetings via Zoom.
+Two to three times before a meeting, an email is sent … Continue reading Welcome to NCRC

 A preview of some case images to be presented.

 Dear NC Retina Club Member: The first Zoom meeting was accomplished on ZOOM with ease.
 There were 9 participants from all over the state of North Carolina but also from Arizona!
 We talked a lot about Covid issues and how to handle patients and this pandemic.
 Good information was exchanged.
 A presentation with video of … Continue reading April 25th, 2020 meeting DONE on Zoom!